By Michael Corcoran

 There were maybe five big shows a year and the clubs were overrun with cover bands for the tourists and G.I.s.

 But in a single month of 1971, Honolulu hosted concerts by the Jackson 5 (with the Commodores opening), Led Zeppelin and Creedence Clearwater Revival.
 Here we had the world’s greatest pop star on Sept.
 12, the world’s greatest hard rockers on Sept.
 16 & 17 and America’s greatest rock band on Oct.
 2 on an island nicknamed “The Rock” for its isolation.
 I was 15 and new to town, without a job, so I could only afford to see one of those acts- the Jackson 5, my favorite band at the time.
-Never regretted that decision, though it sure would’ve been nice to have memories of seeing Led Zeppelin in concert.
+Never regretted that decision, though it hurt when I heard a couple girls took off their tops at Led Zeppelin.

 The legendary concert promoter Tom Moffatt, the former KPOI DJ who put on all those Elvis Presley shows in Hawaii, had hosted Led Zeppelin at the 8,500-capacity HIC earlier in 1971.
 Moffatt has written about how the band had so loved the house he rented for them between the base of Diamond Head and Waikiki Beach that after a tour of Asia, Led Zep wanted to stay in the house another month, just to chill out.
 Somewhere in there, Moffatt convinced their manager Peter Grant to book the band for two shows at the 2,000-capacity Civic Auditorium- mainly used for roller derby and pro wrestling- on September 16 & 17, 1971.